-Should any concerns arise in relation to any child in relation to their safety and welfare St Minver Academy will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare St Minver School will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.6 E.safety/Online safety
+6.6 Online\safety

 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
-Many are used within our school.
+Many are used within our academy.
 However, there are those that seek to use these for their own or others gratification.
 The link below provides more information on on-line safety and cover issues such as:

-\cdot Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour http://swgfl.org.uk/news/News/E-Safety/Making-Sense-of-the-New-Online-Safety-Standards
+- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.

+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards